iarjunsk/2017-ionic-chat-app-v1/README.md

 This is XMPP chat Client build using ionic Cordova.

-Whats New
+#### Whats New

-  1.No chat log is provided.
+      1. No chat log is provided.
-  2.Can be used to connect remote XMPP server.
+      2. Can be used to connect remote XMPP server.
-  3.Not browser specific
+      3. Not browser specific

 To see how Local SQL Storage is integrated, visit [Ionic XMPP Chat Client with SQL](https://github.com/arjunsk/Ionic-XMPP-Chat-Client-with-SQL)